Archetypum/theSuffocater/README.md

     === Common problems with modules ===
         - Check if "modules" directory exists && Check if "modules" directory has any .py files.
-        - Reinstall theSuffocater from GitHub.
+        - Reinstall theSuffocater using "install_latest_version.sh".
 Maybe you just have a broken install.
         - Dont change any configurations files and directories unless you know what you are doing.

     === Current existing bugs ===